drag0n141/home-ops/kubernetes/cluster-0/README.md

 ## cluster-0

-cluster-0 is my pord cluster.
+cluster-0 is my prod cluster.

 ## How to bootstrap